nappytrails/weather-trends/README.md

-# Weather Trends and forcast
+# Weather Trends and Forecast